Read-The-Question/rtq-review/apps/review-content-web/README.md

 checkout; each process maintains its own disposable index-summary cache.
 Dimensional and RAG filtering operates entirely on the already loaded paper in the browser and does not read TOML or contact Google Sheets.

+## Corpus search

+Open `/search`, or select **All questions** in the landing-page rail, to search authored question, answer, and working source across the complete canonical `toml` collection.
+Search results are complete top-level question trees, so a nested match retains its surrounding question context.
+Each result uses the same `ReviewSurface` as a paper page, including the sticky review console, question/answer switching, filters, status backgrounds, outcomes, comments, image review, and global findings.
+Each result retains its canonical paper, node, UUID, RAG state, and source version for validation and links back to that paper; only its cross-paper display ID is synthetic.

+Result pages contain 20, 50, or 100 question trees and are ordered by canonical paper path, section, and question position.
+Opaque cursors preserve that stable order between Next and Previous pages without exposing filesystem paths.
+The server stops after establishing whether another page exists rather than building or returning an unbounded result set.
+Changing the expression, scope, or page size starts again from the first result.

 ## Review controls